 Conclusion

-Now you should have a better understanding of gRPC and how to use it as a Python developer.
+Now, you should better understand gRPC and how to use it as a Python developer.
 This tutorial demonstrated unary RPCs, in which a client sends a single request to a server and gets a single response back.
 There are multiple types of gRPC implementation, and today’s exercise is just the beginning of what you can learn.

-Using gRPC can offer better performance and more flexibility for communications between your microservices.
+Using gRPC can offer better performance and more communication flexibility between your microservices.
 For more examples of using gRPC in Python, check its GitHub site.